 If you catch your dog eating grass, don’t worry.
 Dogs often do it.
-There are a number of theories why they do, such as:
+There are several theories why they do, such as:

-● Wanting to vomit when they’re unwell, because vomiting will help them feel better.
+- Wanting to vomit when they’re unwell, because vomiting helps them feel better

 In most cases, your dog occasionally eating grass isn’t too much of a cause for concern.
 If you suspect it’s related to their diet, you may need to modify it a little.
 Or, if you think it’s boredom-related, find some new ways to engage them.